porfirioribeiro/react-showof/README.md

 - `when`: boolean, do we ant to show or not our component
 - `duration`: number, how many time do we want to wait until our component unmounts after setting when to false
 - `noAppear`: if we initially mount with `when=true`, do we want to animate the appearence of it?
+- `noKeepProps`: when we are unmounting we pass the extra props from last positive render to `render`
 - `render`: Component or function to render
 - `...props`: the rest of the props passed to `ShowOf` will be passed to the `render` component or function